 How to Water the First Year – It’s All About Keeping the Roots Happy!

 Watering plants slowly and deeply encourages healthy, deep roots.
 Thriving roots mean thriving plants!

 Methods of Watering

 Most people have a regular hose at hand, or if not can find one at a local garden center.
 Place an open-ended hose at the base of the plant and turn on low to let out a slow trickle (about the size of your pinky).
 Leave it run for the amount of time listed above.

-Soaker hoses are porous hoses that are already designed to control water flow for slow watering.
+Soaker Hoses are porous hoses that are already designed to control water flow for slow watering.
 They should be wound through the planting bed, making sure they are placed close enough to each of your new plants.
 If you have trees they should be laid in a large circle around the trunks of the plants.
-The water comes out of the hoses very, very slowly, so they should be run overnight, twice per week.
+The water comes out of the hoses very, very slowly, so they should be run overnight, 3 times a week for the first 3 weeks and then 2 times a week.